Thakra: Main castes

 Thakra Mohra castes include Syeds, Thakars, Awans, Qureshis,Rajputs, Choudries, Bhattis, Wazirs, Lohars, Turkhans, Mochis, Kashmiris, Julahay, Kumhar, Musallis and Maashkis.

 Religion

 Thakra is a village where the community is predominantly Sunni, but it also embraces a small Shia population.
 The village is home to five Sunni mosques and one Shia mosque, along with a Shia Imambargah.
 In addition to these places of worship, there are two tombs (dargahs) that hold significance for the villagers.

 Politics

-In politics, there are many well-known figures who have left a lasting impact, some of whom are no longer with us while others continue to serve.
+In politics, there are many figures who have left a lasting impact, some of whom have died, while others continue to serve.
 Among them, many come from the Thakar and Awan communities.
-Today, the local councilor from this area represents the Pakistan Muslim League (Nawaz) party, highlighting the ongoing influence of these communities in the political landscape.
+Today, the local councilor from this area represents the Pakistan Muslim League (Nawaz) party, highlighting the ongoing influence of these communities in the political landscape of Pakistan.

 Land and crops

 Thakra Mohra has fertile lands where crops including wheat, groundnut, maize, barley, masoor and gram are grown.
 Half of its lands are irrigated by the Narali Dam.
 Most of the cultivable lands are owned by the Thakars,Awans.
 Most of the water-wells have dried up, threatening the village's future.